 Interestingly, the mass distributions of all three PSB groups range from the most massive star-forming galaxies to the least massive quenched galaxies.
-This is expected for Group 3, if it contains RSFGs that are at turnoff --- the fact that all three PSB galaxy types have masses in this range indicate that they are all near turnoff.
-This observation is consistent with downsizing, the idea that the most massive galaxies formed the bulk of their stellar mass on a shorter time scale.
-Similarly, \citet{Wong_2012} suggest that PSB galaxies contribute to building up the low-mass end of the red sequence.
-This is interesting because PSB galaxies are believed to be created by some rare event --- but if they are all near turnoff, maybe all typical galaxies go through the post-starburst phase.
+This is expected for Group 3 if it contains RSFGs that are at turnoff; that all three PSB galaxy types have masses in this range indicates that they are all near turnoff.
+This observation is consistent with downsizing, the idea that the most massive galaxies formed the bulk of their stellar mass on a shorter timescale.
+Similarly, \citet{Wong_2012} suggested that PSB galaxies contribute to building up the low-mass end of the red sequence.
+This is interesting because PSB galaxies are thought to be created by some rare event, but if they are all near turnoff, maybe all typical galaxies go through the post-starburst phase.

-Generally, downsizing is inconsistent with any interpretation where the galaxies do not transition from star-forming to quiescent --- e.g., the rejuvenation of galaxies or the blue-to-blue cycle interpretation of Group 1 --- but the hypothesis does not constrain the quenching mechanism(s) further.
-Thus, other interpretations may be consistent with downsizing too.
-However, there would be no reason for post-mergers to be over-represented among PSB galaxies if the majority of galaxies evolve secularly through the PSB phase.
+Generally, downsizing is inconsistent with any interpretation in which the galaxies do not transition from star-forming to quiescent, for example, the rejuvenation of galaxies or the blue-to-blue cycle interpretation of Group 1.
+The hypothesis does not constrain the quenching mechanism(s) further.
+Thus, other interpretations may be consistent with downsizing as well.
+There would be no reason for post-mergers to be over-represented among PSB galaxies if the majority of galaxies evolved secularly through the PSB phase, however.
 Therefore, at least one of the PSB groups is likely to be associated with merging.